19 Things To Do In York That You Need To Try

 Credit: The Star Inn The City

-Serving up a menu of Yorkshire-inspired dishes, guests can dine on perfectly presented plates designed by Pern himself, expanding further on his acclaimed offering that can be found down the road at The Star Inn At Harome.
-The unique restaurant is perfect for a special date night or occasion, with plenty of seasonally-changing dishes to try out.
-The Star Inn The City, Museum St, York, YO1 7DR.
+One of York’s most popular is Star Inn The City, run by Michelin-star chef Andrew Pern, The Star Inn The City sits right on the river by Lendal Bridge, offering stunning waterside views for guests to enjoy.
+Serving up a menu of Yorkshire-inspired dishes, guests can dine on perfectly presented plates designed by Pern himself, expanding further on his acclaimed offering that can be found down the road at The Star Inn at Harome.
+The unique restaurant is perfect for a special date night or occasion, with plenty of seasonally changing dishes to try out.
+Other restaurants we’d recommend on your next visit include:

 11. Get together with friends at Thor’s Tipi